Responsive Menu

 Founding Director

-Nasir Khuehami, is the Founding Director of JKCPRS, leads the organization’s strategic initiatives and operational direction.
-He holds a Master’s degree in Peace and Conflict Studies from Jamia Millia Islamia, New Delhi.
-A prominent commentator on contemporary issues in Jammu and Kashmir, Khuehami has had a distinguished career in politics and political consultancy.
-His expertise in crisis management has been evident in his effective handling of various challenges with diligence and care.
+Nasir Khuehami is the Founding Director of the J&K Centre for Peace Research and Sustainable Development (JKCPRS), where he leads the organisation’s strategic vision, policy research agenda, and operational direction.
+He is a Doctoral scholar at the Nelson Mandela Centre for Peace and Conflict Resolution, Jamia Millia Islamia, New Delhi.
+A prominent commentator on contemporary issues concerning Jammu & Kashmir, Khuehami has built a distinguished career spanning politics, policy research, crisis response, and political consultancy.

 Ummar Jamal